selkovjr/gt-2-thermistor-experiment/README.md

 ![thermal gradient](proxy.png)

+> The noticeable kinks in the curves, especially in the blue gradient-compensated curves, correspond to fan threshold temperatures: on at 20% power at 45&deg;C; full power at 150&deg;C.

 ### Nominal values (red curve)

 Setting thermostat parameters from ATC Semitec data sheet resulted in a limited but uncomfortably large deviation.
 Especially uncomfortable is its direction: it makes the thermistor appear cooler than the probe.
 Still, in the absence of calibration data, it is not a terrible solution.
 With proper tune-up, it can result in a working thermostat.
 The downside of this approach is that it is impossible to tell how accurate it is.